 - salt and pepper, to taste

-- Add the ginger, cumin, allspice, turmeric, sweet paprika and cinnamon and stir for two minutes to coat the lamb, allowing the spices to toast.
+- Add in the ginger, cumin, allspice, turmeric, sweet paprika and cinnamon and stir for two minutes to coat the lamb, allowing the spices to toast.

 - Pour in the tinned tomatoes and stock and turn the heat to high to bring to a boil.
 Season with salt and pepper.
 Reduce the heat to medium and leave to simmer for 20 minutes partially covered.